 Lisa A. LernerShareholder

 Lisa A. Lerner focuses her practice on community association law and has been managing real-life issues affecting people and their homes since she joined the firm in 1983.
-She is a Board Certified Specialist in Condominium and Planned Land Development Law by The Florida Bar, one of only 129 attorneys certified in this category throughout the state.
+She is a Board Certified Specialist in Condominium and Planned Development Law by The Florida Bar, a prestigious recognition that identifies lawyers with special knowledge, skills and proficiency, as well as a reputation for professionalism and ethics.
 Ms. Lerner represents condominium and homeowners associations in matters such as the interpretation and drafting of the association’s governing documents, covenant enforcement, drafting and negotiation of vendor contracts, preparation of meeting packages, attendance at owner, board and committee meetings, and with other legal issues pertaining to the operation and administration of a community association.

 Ms. Lerner maintains an "AV" rating, the highest available for an individual, from Martindale-Hubbell.
 She is listed in The Best Lawyers in America, which is the oldest and one of the most respected peer-reviewed listings in the legal profession, and was named to the Best Lawyers in America: Women in the Law listing in 2016 and 2017.
 She is also listed in the South Florida Legal Guide as one of the top lawyers in her field in South Florida.